paul-schroff/hologradpy/docs/auto_examples/feedback.rst

     import matplotlib.pyplot as plt
     from mpl_toolkits.axes_grid1 import make_axes_locatable

-    from src.hologradpy import patterns as p
+    from hologradpy import patterns as p
-    from src.hologradpy import error_metrics as m
+    from hologradpy import error_metrics as m
-    from src.hologradpy import calibrate_slm as clb
+    from hologradpy import calibrate_slm as clb
-    from src.hologradpy import torch_functions as tfn
+    from hologradpy import torch_functions as tfn

     from examples.experiment import Params, Camera, SlmDisp